influxdata/docs-v2/content/influxdb/v2.0/backup-restore/restore.md

 products: [oss]
 ---

-Use the `influxd restore` command to restore backup data and metadata from InfluxDB.
+Use the `influx restore` command to restore backup data and metadata from InfluxDB.
 You must stop InfluxDB before restoring data.

 {{% cloud %}}